nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

 the stddev is very large and the variance of the estimate is also very large.
 This particular sample's score cannot be accurately estimated.

+### Error Heuristics

-Using least-squares fitting to quite a complicated function might well be overkill for detecting issues which could be determined from a simpler heuristic, but it at least provides a baseline to compare heuristics against.
+Using least-squares fitting to quite a complicated function might well be overkill for detecting issues which could be determined from a simpler heuristic, but it at least provides a baseline to compare potential heuristics against.
+For example, specific heuristics could be implemented to detect contaminated or swapped bins.

 ### Beyond Scoring

-In the above discussion we're still using the arbitrary score weights, but it might make more sense to use the actual thresholds we set on the sorting machine.
+In the above discussion we're still using the arbitrary score weights, but it might make more sense to incorporate the actual thresholds we set on the sorting machine.
-It's also impossible for a cell to emit *less than zero light* so we can include that in our consideration of distributions: the distribution is probably *not* a normal curve.
+This would mean our output would be in actual units, and we could combine outputs from multiple replicates more meaningfully.

 ## Further Work